aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/trn1-arch.rst

 AWS Trn1/Trn1n Architecture
 ===========================

-In this page, we provide an architectural overview of the AWS Trn1/Trn1n instances, and the corresponding :ref:`Trainium <trainium-arch>` NeuronDevices that power them (Trainium devices from here on).
+On this page, we provide an architectural overview of the AWS Trn1/Trn1n instances, and the corresponding :ref:`Trainium <trainium-arch>` NeuronDevices that power them (Trainium devices from here on).